How to Invoice as a CIS Subcontractor: A Step-by-Step UK Guide

 What happens if I don't register for the CIS?

 If you fail to register for the CIS, contractors will deduct 30% from your payments instead of the standard 20%.
-This can significantly impact your cash flow.
+This can significantly impact your cash flow and reduce the money available for business operations.
+Moreover, rectifying an oversight in registration can be a cumbersome process that disrupts your business operations.

 Can I claim back CIS deductions?